-- 5. Final decision.
-If a grievance is filed in a timely manner under this procedure, the action taken against the faculty member who forms the basis for the grievance shall not become final until the appeals process is exhausted and a final decision is rendered on behalf of the university.
-If the faculty member does not appeal any step of the procedure within the time limits prescribed herein, the last decision rendered shall become the final decision of the university. - 6.
-Continuation of duties and salary while grievance pending.
+- 1. If a grievance has been filed in a timely manner, any action taken against the faculty member that forms the basis for the grievance shall not become final until the appeals process is exhausted and a final decision is rendered on behalf of the university.
+If the faculty member does not appeal any step of the procedure within the time limits prescribed herein, the last decision rendered shall become the final decision of the university. - 2.
 If the action which forms the basis for the grievance filed by the faculty member could eventually involve any type of discontinuance of appointment with the university as stated above, the faculty member shall not be removed from his/her university duties until a final decision is rendered under this grievance procedure.
-The exception to this principle would be that, prior to the final decision being rendered, the faculty member may be relieved of all duties or assigned to other duties if immediate harm to himself/herself or to others is threatened by continuance in the affected individual's normal assignment.
-Before taking such action the Administration shall consult with the advisory committee of the Faculty Senate.
-The salary of the faculty member shall always continue until a final decision is rendered by the university. - 7.
-Protection of Faculty Members and Others Involved in Grievance Procedures.
-Each faculty member and any other person involved in grievance procedures shall be free from any or all restraint, interference, coercion, or reprisal on the part of associates or administrators in filing a grievance, in accompanying a faculty member filing a grievance, in appearing as a witness, or in seeking information in accordance with the procedures described herein.
-These principles apply with equal force after a grievance has been adjudicated.
-Should these principles be violated, the violations should be brought to the attention of the Provost for appropriate remedial action.
-Should the faculty member not receive satisfaction from the remedial action taken by the Provost, an appeal may be made to the President, and subsequently (if necessary) to the Board of Trustees.
+The exception to this principle would be that, prior to the final decision being rendered, the faculty member may be relieved of all duties or assigned to other duties if the risk of adverse consequences to himself/herself, to others, or to the institution is heightened by continuance in the affected individual's normal assignment.
+Before taking such action the administration shall consult with the Faculty Senate Advisory Committee.
+The salary of the faculty member shall always continue until a final decision is rendered by the university.